counterfactual/monorepo/packages/node/README.md

 Result:

 - `addresses: Address[]`
   - the list of multisig addresses representing the open channels on the Node.

 ### Method: `deposit`

-Deposits the specified amount of ETH (denominated in Wei) into the channel with the specified multisig address.
+If a token address is specified, deposits the specified amount of said token into the channel.
+Otherwise it defaults to ETH (denominated in Wei).

 Params:

 - `multisigAddress: string`
 - `amount: BigNumber`
+- `tokenAddress?: string`

 Result:

 - `multisigBalance: BigNumber`
   - the updated balance of the multisig

 Error: